Samagra-Development/X-Series/X8/SessionDoc.md

 *   In the first few lines, we are simply importing a few packages from  **airflow**.
 *   Next, we define a function that prints the hello message.
 *   After that, we declare the DAG.
 It takes arguments such as  **name**,  **description**,  **schedule_interval**,  **start_date**  and  **catchup**.
 Setting catchup to false prevents Airflow from having the DAG runs catch up to the current date.
+* Check more on how to write cron expressions for schedule_interval [here](https://airflow.apache.org/docs/apache-airflow/1.10.1/scheduler.html)
 *   Next, we define the operator and call it the  **hello_operator**.
 In essence, this uses the in-built  **PythonOperator** to call our  **print_hello**  function.
 We also provide a task_id to this operator.
 *   The last statement specifies the order of the operators.
 In this case, we have only one operator.